 Analyzing Performance:

-Google provides a tool for testing a website’s performance and also provides suggestion, with which you can get idea which filters/commands of mod_pagespeed with help you most.
-This tool is a Firefox extension and installed under firebug as a new tab.
-So, you will first have to have firebug.
-Then you can download this tool from here.
+Google provides a tool for testing a website’s performance and also provides suggestions, with which you can get an idea of which filters/commands of mod_pagespeed will help you most.
+This tool is a Firefox extension installed under Firebug as a new tab.
+So, you will first have to have Firebug.
+Then, you can download this tool from here.
 You can read Google documentation on how to use this tool.

-You should observe a huge improvement in the page speed tool performance after using this module commands.
-I have used the above given ready htaccess code on my wordpress blog and getting a very good output 🙂
+You should observe a considerable improvement in the page speed tool performance after using this module’s commands.
+I have used the above given ready htaccess code on my WordPress blog and am getting an excellent output 🙂

 References:

-to get more details information and documentations on each elements, please refer to official Google documentation on mod_pagespeed.
-If your hosting on Godaddy, then you should also read about their support on mod_pagespeed.
-Let me know if you have any question.
+to get more detailed information and documentation on each element, please refer to the official Google documentation on mod_pagespeed.
+If you are hosting on Godaddy, then you should also read about their support on mod_pagespeed.
+Let me know if you have any questions.
 Happy coding 🙂

 Lenin says